Art Core and Basic Requirements

 The art core is taken in the freshman and sophomore years and includes History of

-Art and Architecture I and II, Basic Drawing I and II, Two-Dimensional and Three-Dimensional
+Art and Architecture I and II, Basic Drawing I and II, Two-Dimensional Design and

 art student usually participates in the University of Dallas Rome Program.

 The area of emphasis is designed to guide the student, either in the studio or art

 historical study, toward the full realization of his or her personal integrity and